+Goal Satting #1:

-oal Setting #1: /hat items do you want to see accomplished as part of your Club's Strategic Plan?
-Idea Outcome Soal Setting #2: Vho in your Club, District, or elsewhere could help you const truct your strategic plan? who in your club, bistilet, or elsewhere could help you const Person Reason
+ioal Setting #1: Vhat items do you want to see accomplished as part of your Club's strategic plan?

+Idea Outcome

+Goal Setting #2:

+Vho in your Club, District, or elsewhere could he elp you construct your strategic plan?

+Person Reason

-Jse the following to record key notes or concepts about Dyna amic Leadership:
+Jse the following to record key notes or concepts s about Dynamic Leadership: